In this article, I tried to sum up some of the processes on how to convert text to numbers in Excel.

 - Click Add in the Operation section of Paste special dialogue box and then press OK

-The alignment of cells will change to right, that means the numerical values become actual numbers.
+The alignment of cells will change to right, which means the numerical values become actual numbers.

 Note: Don’t perform the paste special option in the same cells from which you copied.
 In the following picture, you can see every number in each of the cells is doubled because we perform the paste special option in the same cells.